 4. Visit a Museum

-We were told to book book book ahead because the lines would be really long to get tickets.
-Well we discovered that wasn't the case.
+We were told to book ahead because the lines would be really long to get tickets.
+We quickly discovered that wasn't the case.
 There was actually no line and we walked right up to get our tickets.
 It was a Sunday in November so that might have to do with the ease of entrance.

 The museum was huge and the building itself was very impressive.
 We were there for about 2-3 hours.
 You could spend as little as an hour or over 5 hours depending on your interest in paintings and (some) sculptures.